Developer Guide

 # to start local jupyter notebook server listing all current notebooks

-# Can also override all three WPS_URL, FINCH_WPS_URL and FLYINGPIGEON_WPS_URL here as well,
+# Can also override WPS_URL and FINCH_WPS_URL here as well,

 # just like 'make test-notebooks' to be able to pick and choose any servers anywhere we want.